Another NASA space telescope shuts down in orbit

 Hubble went into hibernation last Friday due to a gyroscope failure.

-Both orbiting observatories are old: Hubble is 28, while Chandra is 19.
+Both orbiting observatories are old and in well-extended missions: Hubble is 28, while Chandra is 19.
 Flight controllers are working to resume operations with both.

 Most Read Local Stories